Azure/doAzureParallel/README.md

 *doAzureParallel* is built to support the *foreach* parallel computing package.
 The *foreach* package supports parallel execution - it can execute multiple processes across some parallel backend.
 With just a few lines of code, the *doAzureParallel* package helps create a cluster in Azure, register it as a parallel backend, and seamlessly connects to the *foreach* package.

 NOTE: The terms *pool* and *cluster* are used interchangably throughout this document.

+## Notable Features
+- Ability to use low-priority VMs for an 80% discount [link](./docs/31-vm-sizes.md#low-priority-vms)
+-

 ## Dependencies